nodeschool/montreal/README.md

 ## Mentor or help out

-If you want to help teach or contribute in anyway, make a [pull request](https://github.com/nodeschool/montreal/pulls) and add your name to the list below with relevant contact details; and/or contact [@pcuci](http://github.com/pcuci) or [@David-Ro](http://github.com/David-Ro) for further information.
+To help teach or contribute please send a [pull request](https://github.com/nodeschool/montreal/pulls) to add your name to the list below, and/or contact [@pcuci](http://github.com/pcuci) or [@David-Ro](http://github.com/David-Ro) for further information.
 Mentors and volunteers are currently contacted and confirmed, before each event, on our [Gitter Channel](https://gitter.im/nodeschool/montreal).

 - Paul Cuciureanu: [@pcuci](http://github.com/pcuci)
 - David Rowley: [@David-Ro](http://github.com/David-Ro)